Why Become a Criminal Justice Major at McNeese?

 With a broad mix of courses and emphasis on evidence-based practices, the Bachelor of Science degree in criminal justice is designed to help you understand the complex nature of the American criminal justice system.
-Study topics in crime and jurisdiction, serial killers, criminology, forensic science, corrections, ethics and administration and management.
-You also have the option to minor in terrorism, preparedness and security, as well as add a concentration in forensic chemistry or pre-law.
+As a criminal justice major, you will study topics including crime and jurisdiction, serial killers, criminology, forensic science, corrections, ethics and administration and management.
+You also have the option to minor in Terrorism, Preparedness, and Security.

 Online bachelor’s degree in criminal justice

 Through a partnership with LSU-Eunice and SOWELA, McNeese offers all criminal justice course work online, so you can access class information and assignments when and where you choose.
 This unique online degree format allows you to complete the program in an accelerated time frame.
 Alternatively, you can take one or two online classes during each of two 7-week sessions offered each fall and spring semester to earn your bachelor’s degree in the traditional 4-year period.

 Availability: in person, hybrid, online

 What Can You Do with a Criminal Justice Degree?